 Not all of these studies were conducted on the same terms.
 A careful reading of the Thapan paper indicates that in order to determine the spectral sensitivity of the photoreceptor system, the data was "corrected" to account for "lens density changes" [yellowing] in such a way that does not apply to light therapy, since the spectral sensitivity of a light therapy user is affected by the absorption of their lens.
 As stated in the Results section (page 263), "the effect of pre-receptoral filtering by the lens is shown in fig 2C.
 Correcting for lens density shifted the maximum sensitivity of the action spectrum to a shorter wavelength."
 The extent that this "correction" can influence the spectral sensitivity of user of light therapy can be seen in a later paper by this group (in Exp Gerontology Mar 2005 -Herljevic et al.) where they found that for middle-aged subjects (mean age 57 years) "significantly reduced melatonin suppression was noted... .following exposure to short wavelength (456 nm) light compared to the young subjects."
 These results likely reflect age-related changes in lens density.

 The Brainard study was also concerned with determining the sensitivity of the photoreceptor system and also neutralized the influence on spectral sensitivity from the yellowing of the lens that occurs with age.
 In this study younger subjects (mean age 24) were chosen, because, as is stated on p.
 6406 of the paper "the aging human lens develops pigmentation that attenuates the transmission of shorter visible wavelengths to the retina.
 In the present study restricting the age of volunteers to 18-30 years controlled for this factor."
 Brainard determined his peak of 464 nm for spectral sensitivity of the non-vision photic input to the brain by fitting his data to a curve based on theoretical assumptions that have subsequently been found to be incorrect.
-In fact the data reported in the paper actually demonstrates maximal melatonin suppression at 505 nm and does not demonstrate significantly greater sensitivity at 460 nm than at 505 nm or 480 nm.
+The data reported in the paper actually demonstrates maximal melatonin suppression at 505 nm and does not demonstrate significantly greater sensitivity at 460 nm than at 505 nm or 480 nm.
 [Please contact Sunnex Biotechnologies if you would like a more complete explanation of this]

 In contrast to studies by Thapan and Brainard that analysed spectral sensitivity wthout the influence of a normal adult lens, the later studies by Wright and Cooper did not conduct their studies to negate the effect of the adult lens.
 Wright et al found that melatonin suppression and phase shifts were most sensitive to green light at 480-520 nm, and Cooper et al found that spectral sensitivity was basically flat from 460-500 nm.

-Extensive trials in the work-place by a U.S. Military Research and Development Center with Lo-LIGHT lamps have also found that suppression of nocturnal melatonin levels to daytime levels occurs in less than 30 minutes with indirect exposure to 300 lux of green light from Lo-Light lamps and persists for over 2 hours after the termination of exposure.
+Extensive trials in the work-place by a U.S. Military Research and Development Center with Lo-LIGHT lamps have also found that suppression of nocturnal melatonin levels to daytime levels occurs in less than 30 minutes with indirect exposure to 300 lux of GreenLIGHT from Lo-LIGHT lamps and persists for over 2 hours after the termination of exposure.
 These results were reported from trials conducted on crews of Coast Guard cutters during normal operations and compare favorably with the effect reported in the literature from 10,000 lux of "bright" light.
 (Aviat Space Environ Med.
 2005 Jun;76(6 Suppl):B108-18.
 Comperatore et al)

 It is surely incumbent upon therapists to take into account the risks of exposure to blue light wavelengths on the retina.
 There are particular risk factors to ocular health associated with the use of bright or blue light therapy.
 (Read more on ocular risks from light therapy).
 It has been pointed out that since blue light wavelengths are not necessary for effective light therapy it would be a reasonable caution to filter all blue light wavelengths out of light therapy devices.
 As one researcher stated (Behav Sleep Med 2007; 51(1):57-76.
 Lack and Wright); "there is also concern about the so-called 'blue light hazard' with a potentially peak damaging effect in the range 420 to 480 nm ....In the meantime it would be suggested that light in the 500 to 530 nm wavelength range (blue-green) should still be effective while avoiding the putative blue hazard."

 Since it is now established that blue light wavelengths are of no benefit for light therapy, long term use of light therapy lamps emitting blue light does not appear to be warranted.
-While the pathogensis of AMD has proven to be highly complex and is not yet fully understood, there appears to be sufficient information to demonstrate that increased exposure to blue light can significantly increase the likelyhood becoming blind.
+While the pathogenesis of AMD has proven to be highly complex and is not yet fully understood, there appears to be sufficient information to demonstrate that increased exposure to blue light can significantly increase the likelihood becoming blind.
 Read - A Logically Sufficient Basis for Establishing that Blue Light Contributes to the Development of AMD.
 Assertions that exposing the retina to increased levels of blue wavelengths from the spectral range of 450 nm to 480 nm will not adversely affect the users vision are based on safety standards derived from the intensity of light needed to induce retinal lesions and do not address the risk of advancing the development of AMD from cumulative sub-lethal oxidative damage caused by blue light absorption in retinal cells.